Somalis: Clan system

 Somali clans are patrilineal kinship groups based on agnatic descent of the Somali people.
 Tradition and folklore connects the origin of the Somali population by language and way of life, and societal organisations, by customs, and by a feeling of belonging to a broader family among individuals from the Arabian Peninsula.

 The Somali people are mainly divided among five patrilineal clans, the Hawiye, Darod, Isaaq, Rahanweyn and Dir.
-The average person is able to trace his/her ancestry generations back.
+The average person is able to trace their ancestry generations back.
 Somali clans in contemporary times have an established official structure in the country's political system, acknowledged by a mathematical formula for equitably distributing seats between the clans in the Federal Parliament of Somalia.
 Minor Somali clans include Asharaf.

 The clan represents the highest degree of familial affiliation.
 It holds territorial properties and is typically overseen by a Sultan.
 Clans possess ancestral lands, which are associated with the migratory patterns of the Somali people throughout their historical narrative.
 Each clan is administered by its designated leader and supported by its council of elders, with land being communally owned and overseen.
 Various Somali clans utilise distinct titles for their leaders, including Sultan, Emir, Imam, Ughaz, and Garaad.
 Clan leadership may be hereditary, or leaders may be elected by the council of elders composed of representatives from diverse clan lineages.
 The leaders of these clans fulfill both religious and political responsibilities.

 Certain clans are traditionally classed as noble clans, referring to their pastoral lifestyle in contrast to the sedentary "Sab".
 The noble clans are the Dir, Darod, Hawiye and Isaaq.
 Out of these clans, Dir and Hawiye are regarded as descended from Samaale, the likely source of the ethnonym Somali (soomaali).The Hawiye are descended from Samaale through his grandson Ahmed Bin Abdulrahman Bin Uthman.
 Darod and Isaaq have separate agnatic traditions of descent from Abdirahman bin Isma'il al-Jabarti and Ishaaq bin Ahmed respectively.
 Sheikh Darod and Sheikh Ishaaq are asserted to have married women from the Dir clan, thus establishing matrilateral ties with the Samaale main stem.
 "Sab" is a term used to refer to the agricultural clans such as the Rahanweyn, in contrast to "Samaale".

 The traditions of descent from noble elite forefathers who settled on the littoral are debated, although they are based on early Arab documents and Somali folklore.
 The tombs of the founders of Darod, Dir, Isaaq as well as the Abgaal subclan of Hawiye are all located in northern Somalia.
 Tradition holds this area as the ancestral homeland of the Somali people.